liliameira05/Java_Developer/README.md

   If you do not close the scanner class it will generate warnings like Resource leak.

   Resource leak happens when a program doesn’t release the resources it has acquired.
-As OS have limit on the no of sockets,file handle,database conn etc thus its extremely important to manage these non-memory resources explicitly.
-So we explicitly call close() methods to free up resources .
+As OS have limit on the no of sockets, file handle, database conn etc thus its extremely important to manage these non-memory resources explicitly.
+So we explicitly call close() methods to free up resources.

   NOTE : Garbage collection in java can only mange memory resources.Non-memory system memory resources need to be handled explicitly by programmer.